Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Details of the Experiments

 where $W^{(k)}=(AD^{-1})^k$ is the $k$-step random walk matrix, $d_{\text{rw}}$ is the max step number of random walks.
 Notice that in principle, $\zeta_{lp}(u|v)$ encodes the distance information at a finer granularity than $\zeta_{spd}(u|S)$.
 This is because SPD$(u,v)$ can be inferred from $\zeta_{lp}(u|v)$ as the index of the first non-zero random walk feature.
 However, in practice we observe that such encoding does not always bring a significant performance gain.

-For both DEGNN-SPD and DEGNN-LP, we use the same 1-hop neighborhood aggregation as GCN.
+For both \proj-SPD and \proj-LP, we use the same 1-hop neighborhood aggregation as GCN.
 DE can also be used to control the message passing as shown in Eq.~\eqref{eq:agg-pe}.
-We further discuss two variants by incorporating DEGNN-SPD and Eq.~\eqref{eq:agg-pe}.
+We further discuss two variants by incorporating \proj-SPD and Eq.~\eqref{eq:agg-pe}.